spartan-protocol/spartan-docs/docs/guides/liquidity/analyze.md

-## Analyzing a Liquidity Pool
+## Analysing a Liquidity Pool

-One of the first steps you should take before providing liquidity to a pool (after reading up on what 'providing liquidity' is of course) is to analyze the pool you are considering.
+One of the first steps you should take before providing liquidity to a pool (after reading up on what 'providing liquidity' is of course) is to analyse the pool you are considering.
 The community has built tools for this which will hopefully help you assess whether a pool has shown a history of aligning with your long term goals.

 #### 1. Liquidity page in the DApp